Defining interim injunctions

 An application may be made by any party to an action or matter irrespective of whether the claim for injunction was included in the originating process or not.

 Applications can be made before the issue of originating process in urgent cases or where it is in the interest of justice to do so.
 In those situations it could be made without notice.
 The test for whether an application should be made on notice is whether there has been a true impossibility for notice to be given to the other side.
 Normally notice would be of at least three clear days.

-If an application is made without notice, in support of such written evidence explaining the impossibility for notice to be given should be included.
-In addition, evidence of any attempts to inform the other party of the application is also necessary.
-Further, specific provision for ex parte applications asks for information to be given to the court not only in support of the application but also identifying any facts known to the applicant which might be adverse to their case.
+If an application is made without notice, written evidence explaining the impossibility for notice to be given should be included.
+Evidence of any attempts to inform the other party of the application is also necessary.
+Any facts known to the applicant that might be adverse to their case should also be provided.

 The case of American Cyanamid Co v Ethicon Ltd (1975) outlines the criteria to be considered by the courts prior to grant of an injunction.

 The court needs to decide whether there is a serious question to be tried.
 Therefore, the test asserts the need for existence of an independent legal action.
 Where the claimant is relying upon an action unknown in law, the condition would not be satisfied.
 Otherwise, the hurdle is fairly easily overcome.

 The court needs to consider the adequacy of damages to the claimant.
 The court will examine whether the claimant, if they were successful at trial, could be adequately compensated with damages for the potential loss they would have sustained had the defendant carried out the wrongful action.
 If it is considered that damages are an adequate remedy and the defendant is in a position to pay them, no injunction should normally be granted.